Jay Park: 2013: SNL Korea, Expansion in Asia, and founding of hip hop label AOMG

 On February 6, 2013, it was announced that Jay Park would be joining the cast of Saturday Night Live Korea, having previously hosted an episode in late 2012.
 On Valentine's Day, February 14, Park released the song "Appetizer" alongside a music video.
 The track was produced by friend and fellow Art of Movement member, Cha Cha Malone.
 On the first episode of Saturday Night Live Korea, Park garnered attention for his skit parodying the film Holiday with Korean actor and host of the episode, Choi Min-soo, and for his ad lib during a skit with Shin Dong-yup and Kim Seul-gi. on February 25, Mizz Nina's single "Around the World" featuring Jay Park was officially released.
 The song had been in the works since Park and Mizz Nina had performed at MTV World Stage Live in Malaysia 2012.
 On February 28, Park received the "Musician of the Year" award at the 2013 Korean Music Awards, and his album New Breed was nominated in the "Best R&B and Soul album" category.

 Park featured on the cover of the March edition of Men's Health Korea magazine, and the cover was subsequently chosen by staff as the best in the magazine's 7-year history.
-On March 28, it was revealed that Park would be rejoining the cast of KBS' Immortal Songs 2 for a third time.
+On March 28, it was revealed that Park would be rejoining the cast of KBS's Immortal Songs 2 for a third time.